jaredhendrickson13/pfsense-api/docs/COMMON_CONTROL_PARAMETERS.md

     changes immediately or requires a separate apply call.
 If an endpoint applies changes immediately, this parameter will have no effect.

+## reverse

+- Type: Boolean
+- Default: `false`
+- Description: This parameter allows you to reverse the order of the objects returned in the data section of the API response.
+This enables you to paginate through objects in reverse order, which is particularly useful if you are looking for an object near the end of the list.
+Additionally, it is helpful for time-sorted objects, such as logs, where you may want to view the most recent entries first.

+!!!
+Note
+    This parameter is only available for `GET` requests to [plural endpoints](ENDPOINT_TYPES.md#plural-many-endpoints).

 ## placement

 - Type: Integer